 STEP 1 – Information session and eligibility check

-Join us for one of two information sessions, to be held on 22nd April & 29th April 2020 – where you will find out more about the scheme, the University of Salford process and complete a form authorising an immigration history check.
-You will also be required to sign a form stating you agree to the terms and conditions set out for the application process.
-Participation in one of these sessions is a mandatory element in the Start Up Visa process.
+Join us for one of two information session to be held in April 2021 (dates to be confirmed) where you will find out more about the scheme, the University of Salford process and complete a form authorising an immigration history check.
+You will also be required to sign a form stating you agree to the terms and conditions set out for the application.
+Participation in one of these sessions is a mandatory element in the Start-up visa process.

 If you fail the immigration check you will not be eligible to complete the application.

-Complete application form online to open on 30th April 2020 – Closing 8th May 2020.
-Your suitability for endorsement will be assessed here against the Home Office criteria, if you do not reach the requirements, we will not take your application further.
+Complete an application form online.
+Applications for 2020 are now CLOSED.
+Applications for 2021 will open April/May 2021 (tbc).
+Your suitability for endorsement will be assessed here against the Home Office criteria, if you do not reach the requirements we will not take your application further.

-You will also be required to provide the following documents:
+You will also be required to provide the following document:

-- Bank statements showing funds to sustain you for 1 year (personal survival budget)
+Bank statement showing funds to sustain you for 1 year (personal survival budge)

 To assess your business idea the endorsing panel, require a business plan.
 We will invite shortlisted applicants to a business plan support workshop – where the Enterprise Adviser will give advice and support on creating a viable business plan.